jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Tasks
 - Bug: You can still select enemies and things with a spell up if the spell's left click doesn't cast the spell (such as AOE then nothing)
 - Character select: "waiting  for other players"
-- Better organization of function of routes and views and what happens when you change them, with docs
 - Task: Make contageous spread more obvious
 ---
 - Bug: You can swap into obstacles